fbpx

 Unlike monthly storage fees, Amazon uses a tiered system to calculate the long-term storage fee, depending on how long your inventory has been in the fulfillment centers: Here’s the breakdown:

-• 181 – 210 days: $0.50 per cubic foot (excluding certain categories like clothing, watches, shoes, jewelry, and bags).
+181 – 210 days: $0.50 per cubic foot (excluding certain categories like clothing, watches, shoes, jewelry, and bags).

-• 211 – 240 days: $1.00 per cubic foot (excluding the same categories).
+211 – 240 days: $1.00 per cubic foot (excluding the same categories).

-• 241 – 270 days: $1.50 per cubic foot (excluding the same categories).
+241 – 270 days: $1.50 per cubic foot (excluding the same categories).

-• 271 – 300 days: $3.80 per cubic foot.
+271 – 300 days: $3.80 per cubic foot.

-• 301 – 330 days: $4.00 per cubic foot.
+301 – 330 days: $4.00 per cubic foot.

-• 331 – 365 days: $4.20 per cubic foot.
+331 – 365 days: $4.20 per cubic foot.

-• 365 days or more: $6.90 per cubic foot or $0.15 per unit, whichever is greater.
+365 days or more: $6.90 per cubic foot or $0.15 per unit, whichever is greater.

 How to Prevent Long-Term Storage Fees?

-Manage In-Stock Levels
+1) Manage In Stock Levels

-Evaluate Products That Are Not Selling
+2) Check Products That Are Not Selling

-Reduce Prices
+3) Reduce Prices

-Take Advantage of Promotional Events
+4) Take Advantage of Promotional Events

 Amazon regularly hosts promotional events that you can take advantage of to boost the visibility and sales of your products.
-Participating in these promotions can help move your inventory faster, especially for items that are slow to sell.
-These events include a variety of offerings, such as deals of the day, seasonal specials, and discount events.
+These events can help move your inventory faster, especially for products that are slow to sell.

-Create a Manual Removal or Disposal Order
+5) Create a Manual Removal or Disposal Order

-Set Up Automatic Removals
+6) Set Up Automatic Removals

 How to Create a Removal Order for Inventory Stored for More Than 365 Days?